n42r/n42r.github.io/_posts/2026-09-15-the-harness-trap.md

 ---
 layout: post
-title: "The harness matters more than the model"
+title: "The harness trap"
 date: 2026-09-15
 series: agentic-skeleton
 series_num: 2
 series_title: The Agentic AI Skeleton
 ---

-# The harness matters more than the model
+# The harness trap

 I started with 6 harnesses, 20 skills, and 8 plugins.
 I ended with one harness, two skills, and a working production app.